brokenricemedia/MealTicket/README.md

 ## Overview

 MealTicket is a MERN stack e-Commerce web app that sells homemade dishes and baked goods.
-Consumers can create an account to browse products and purchase.
+Consumers can create an account to browse products and make purchases.

 ## Visuals